 Jarrod Bryan sided with the triangle: “I like the multi-symbolism behind the triangle and it’s a great graphic element.
 Geometrically, it’s very interesting.
-Also, there’s the connection with pyramids and aliens.”
+Also, there’s a connection with pyramids and aliens.”

 Stacey Toth sided with the line: “I hate shapes because they are confined, just like our existence.
 I like the line because it goes on forever.”

-Sure, technically speaking all shapes are tiny dots united in a two-dimensional plane to create the visible world, but all of these explanations resonated with me, and I took them with me as the 4 Shapes book developed.
+Sure, technically speaking all shapes are tiny dots united in a two-dimensional plane to create the visible world, but all of these explanations resonated with me, and I took them with me as my book developed.

 - There’s no need to fill every page with something.
 Emptiness is just as important as content.